joshuacook/Eloranta_Lab/toward_dft/README.md

     eig(B)[0]
     array([-1., -2.])

+Generalize to larger matrices.

 Algorithm in C converges to 0.948683, 0.316228 in 2 steps.

-## Next
-Finding the eigenvalue.
+## Finding the eigenvalue
+To find the eigenvalue we need an algorithm for solving the matrix equation Ax=b.
+We have the matrix

-Finding the next largest eigenvector.
+## Finding the next largest eigenvector.